peterhinch/micropython-mqtt/README.md

 This contains two separate projects:
  1. A "resilient" asynchronous non-blocking MQTT driver.
  2. A means of using a cheap ESP8266 module to bring MQTT to MicroPython platforms which lack a WiFi interface.
+This is now obsolescent.

 ## 1. The "resilient" driver